openriskengine/OpenRiskEngine/README.md

 * interfaces for trade/market data and system configuration (API and XML)
 * simple application launchers in Excel, LibreOffice, Python, Jupyter
 * various examples that demonstrate typical use cases
+* comprehensive test suites

 ORE is based on [QuantLib](http://quantlib.org), the free/open source library for quantitative finance, and it extends QuantLib in terms of simulation models, financial instruments and pricing engines.

-ORE is sponsored by [Quaternion Risk Management](http://quaternion.com) as a part of the firm's commitment to transparency in pricing methods and risk analytics applied in the industry.
-ORE is free/open software, provided under the Modified BSD License, which permits using, modifying the code base as well as incorporating it into commercial applications.
+ORE is sponsored by
+[Quaternion Risk Management](http://quaternion.com) as part of the firm's commitment to transparency in pricing methods and risk analytics applied in the industry.
+ORE is free/open software, provided under the Modified BSD License, which permits using and modifying the code base as well as incorporating it into commercial applications.

 ## Documentation